experiandataquality/ApertureStreamingSDK/README.md

 ## Project Setup

 In order to set up the project in IntelliJ, select `File > New > Project from Version Control... > Git`.
 Copy the git HTTPS URL into the `Clone Repository` field in Intellij.
-After the repository has been cloned, IntelliJ will show an "Gradle projects need to be imported" message.
+After the repository has been cloned, IntelliJ will show a "Gradle projects need to be imported" message.
 Click Import changes.

 ## Integration